National History Day

 Contest Location: Lock Haven University, Main Campus, 401 N Fairview St, Lock Haven, PA 17745

-Website Lockout Date: Websites will lock for judging TWO days before the contest at 3PM.
+Website Lockout Date: Websites will lock for judging ONE WEEK before the contest at 4PM.

 NHD in PA State Coordinator: